JahnKhan/saveme-app/README.md

 **Development & Testing:**
 - **Tested Devices:** Google Pixel 7 and Pixel 8
 - **Processing Time:** 30-40 seconds to process input and generate the first token
-- **Performance Note:** Processing time may vary based on device specifications and model complexity
+- **Performance Note:** Processing time may vary based on device specifications

 **Permissions:**
 - **Camera:** For image capture functionality